Streamerbot/streamerbot-wiki/Sub-Actions/Rewards/Set-Cost.md

 ## Configuration
 ### Reward
-Select the reward you want to edit.
+Select the reward you want to modify.

 ### Cost
 Enter the amount you would like to set or modify